 Horses that have been nerved must be declared as per the AGCO Rules of Thoroughbred Racing 15.02.4.
 Horses that have been nerve-blocked, desensitizing the volar or plantar nerves through any combination of alcohol, drug, or procedure shall be placed on this list.

-The Stewards of Thoroughbred racing may place the name of any horse on the Steward’s List for any reason they may deem to be proper.
-While on this list, the horse may not race or be entered into a race, as per AGCO Rules of Thoroughbred Racing 16.11.
+Stewards and Judges may place the name of any horse on the Racing Officials List for any reason they may deem to be proper.
+While on this list, the horse may not race or be entered into a race, as per the Rules of Thoroughbred Racing and the Rules of Standardbred Racing.

 EIPH or Exercise Induced Pulmonary Haemorrhage is the condition of bleeding (haemorrhage) from blood vessels within the lung (pulmonary) which occurs during strenuous exercise.
 The condition is felt to be controlled through the medical application of furosemide, which has the effect of lowering the blood pressure and controlling the condition.
 A managed and controlled EIPH Program has been in place in Ontario since 1991 for both Thoroughbred and Standardbred racing at participating racetracks.
 Under strict guidelines, horses are allowed to enter the program and publication of their inclusion in the program is included in the race program for the information of the general public.